 Advice for the New Parents

-- Remind yourself frequently that the transition back can be a long process.
+- Remind yourself frequently that reintegration can be a long process.
 As one of the Mindful Return alums put it, “major life events are not neat packages.”

 - Check in with your supervisor and coworkers before re-entry.
 Touching base allows you to get a pulse on what’s happening.
 It also serves to remind them you will be returning – and that you will need work upon your arrival!